General Sessions

 Shauna Van Dyke

 How do we find hope when despair surrounds us?
-This workshop, rooted in Lamentations 3, will unpack Jeremiah’s powerful example.
+This breakout, rooted in Lamentations 3, will unpack Jeremiah’s powerful example.
 Despite overwhelming physical and emotional misery, Jeremiah found renewed hope by intentionally recalling God’s unchanging faithfulness.
-This session will equip you to do the same – to look upward, call to mind the truths of who God is, and ignite a deeper affection for Him and His Word.
+This session will equip you to do the same—to look upward, call to mind the truths of who God is, and ignite a deeper affection for Him and His Word.
 Learn practical ways to apply these truths as you care for and minister to those navigating their own struggles.

-Walking with Parents: Biblical Counseling for Families Navigating with Neurodivergent Needs (Intermediate)
+Walking with Parents: Biblical Counseling for Families Navigating Neurodivergent Needs (Intermediate)

 Angie Hilker